 The purge process may still be happening as you head to your appointment.
 If you’re worried about having an accident, consider wearing adult diapers and pack extra clothes.

 The process isn’t easy, but remind yourself this is a smart step to protect your health.
-If you prepare well, your doctor will be able to see what he needs, and your colonoscopy will go faster.
+If you prepare well, your doctor will be able to see what they need, and your colonoscopy will go faster.
 If your results are good, it may be 10 years before you have to go through it again.